sauce-archives/slacktalker/README.md

 Deploying
 =========

-Run `update_repo.sh` to change to the sauce user and pull down the latest git commit.
+As *your user*, run `update_repo.sh` to change to the sauce user and pull down the latest git commit.
 You'll need to have SSH agent forwarding enabled when connecting to the box.
+Then, change to the sauce user and run `launch_uwsgi.sh`.

 Files
 =====